Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 > A reverse proxy server sits between a network and multiple other internal resources.
 A large website might have dozens of servers that collectively serve requests from a single domain.
 To accomplish that, client requests would resolve to a machine that would act as a load balancer.
 The load balancer would then proxy that traffic back to the individual servers.

-Some popular open source reverse proxies are:
+Some popular open-source reverse proxies are:

 - Varnish
 - Squid